MURP: Multi-Agent Ultra-Wideband Relative Pose Estimation with Constrained Communications in 3D Environments: Introduction

 Our previous work \cite{DBLP:conf/iros/FishbergH22} used UWB to demonstrate an \textit{instantaneous}\footnotemark\ multi-tag approach to relative 2D pose estimation that achieved superior mean position accuracy and competitive performance on other metrics to Cao et al.~\cite{DBLP:conf/iros/Cao0YANMT21} (the most comparable state-of-the-art work) using only \textit{local} UWB measurements.
 These results were achieved by a trilateration nonlinear least squares (NLLS) optimization problem that, leveraging an improved UWB sensor model, accounted for various sources of measurement error.

 This letter extends our prior 2D work \cite{DBLP:conf/iros/FishbergH22} to an \textit{instantaneous} multi-tag relative pose estimate in 3D environments (Figure \ref{fig:system-diagram}).
-Similar to our previous work, a key objective is to develop an approach that minimizes the communication load (i.e., we are willing to trade off absolute accuracy for reduced communication overhead).
-In 3D environments, each agent's altitude/roll/pitch are \textit{locally} measurable with respect to the world frame (e.g., via altimeter or downward facing LiDAR and IMU).
+Similar to our previous work, a key objective is to develop an approach that minimizes the communication load (i.e., we are willing to trade absolute accuracy for reduced communication).
+In 3D environments, each agent's altitude/roll/pitch are \textit{locally} measurable with respect to a common level-ground world frame (e.g., via altimeter or downward facing LiDAR and IMU).
 By constraining each agent to an altitude/roll/pitch envelope, this information only needs to be transmitted once \textit{a priori}.
-These assumptions can then be \textit{locally} monitored by each agent, with \textit{one-off}\footnotemark\ communication occurring only to alert the swarm a constraint has been violated (i.e., \textit{one-off} messages only communicate a new constraint envelope if it has changed, or let the swarm know to ignore the agent until further notice).
-By leveraging and monitoring these state constraints, we simplify the 6-DoF optimization (i.e., 3D position and orientation) to a 3-DoF optimization (i.e., $x$, $y$, yaw with known $z$, roll, pitch) that, with fewer free variables, more reliably produces 3D localization solutions.
+These assumptions can then be \textit{locally} monitored by each agent, with \textit{event-based} communication only occurring when an agent changes or violates its constraint envelope (Figure \ref{fig:altitude-violation}).
+This formulation allows us to simplify the 6-DoF optimization (i.e., 3D position and orientation) to a 3-DoF optimization (i.e., $x$, $y$, yaw with known $z$, roll, pitch) that, with fewer free variables, more reliably produces 3D localization solutions.
 Thus our approach provides a 3D relative pose using only \textit{locally} collected UWB range measurements, \textit{a priori} state constraints, and detections of constraint violations.